 I make, program, write, and think with technologies to explore how they do things in the world.
+I work with technologies to produce outcomes beyond their original intent − such as experiments with network penetration tools and spreadsheets to map socio-technial dynamics.
 My practice considers technological histories, flows of power and knowledge, and complex sets of human and technological relations.
 My methodological approach draws from a critical technical practice that finds its origins within the work of Artificial Intelligence researcher Phil Agre.
 Agre’s approach was further developed by the former Centre for Cultural Studies (2007-2017) at Goldsmiths University of London.

 I have collaborated with the artist group YoHa; been a researcher within the European Research Council Project ‘Citizen Sense’; worked with the pioneering media art gallery Furtherfield; am a founding member of artist collective OSA; and occasionally teach within Goldsmiths University of London.